animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-As mentioned in *Spring Framework’s* documentation, [Exception translation](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#orm-exception-translation) can be applied transparently to your Data Access Objects (DAO) through the use of the `@Repository` annotation and AOP by defining a
+As mentioned in *Spring Framework's* documentation, [Exception translation](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#orm-exception-translation) can be applied transparently to your Data Access Objects (DAO) through the use of the `@Repository` annotation and AOP by defining a